Gageperrin/it-notes/computer-science/accelerated-fundamentals/object-oriented-data-structures.md

 * All leaves are on the same level.

 With searching a B-Tree, the height of the B-Tree determines the maximum number of seeks possible in search data and the height of the structure is log<sub>m</sub>(n).
 Therefore the number of seeks can be no more than this number.

+## Week 4: Heaps

+### 4.1 Heap Introduction

+A complete binary tree T is a min-heap if the tree is empty or has both a left and a right node that are larger than the original node.
+Every descendant must be larger than its ancestor.
+The memory representation of a heap is an array and is easily accessible.

+### 4.2 Heap Insert

+To insert a value into a heap, it should be inserted at the end of the array.
+This value should be compared with the represented ancestor to make sure it is larger than its parent.
+If it is not, it should be swapped with its parent node, and this should be done recursively until it is greater than its parent or is at root.
+Doubling an array adds a new layer on the bottom of the heap tree.

+### 4.3 Heap - RemoveMIN

+It is only possible to remove the most minimum element from a heap through a `heapifyDown`.
+The value to be removed should be swapped with the value at the end of the array and then removed.
+The value that was swapped should then be moved down the tree by comparing it with the left and right child nodes until it is given a new location on the tree.

+### 4.4 Heap - buildHeap

+Three possible ways to insert into an unsorted array:
+(1) Sort the array.
+(2) Call insert a number of times with `heapifyUp`
+(3) Sort the array to have only the first half of the array have its heap properties restored then apply `heapifyDown` on the rest.

+Given any sort of data, buildHeap can be completed in O(n) time.

+### 4.5 Heap - Runtime Analysis

+A heap can be built in linear O(n) time.

+A heap sort consists of (1) building a heap, (2) call `n` number of removeMn, and (3) swap elements to order.
+Running time at worst will be `n * log(n)`.
+A heap sort is an ideal sorting algorithm.